pingcap/blog/2016-11-17-mvcc-in-tikv.md

 ### Timestamp Oracle(TSO)

 Since `TiKV` is a distributed storage system, it needs a globally unique time service, called `Timestamp Oracle`(TSO), to allocate a monotonic increasing timestamp.
-This function is provided in Placement Driver (PD) in TiKV, which is inspired by `TrueTime API` from Google's [Spanner](http://static.googleusercontent.com/media/research.google.com/en//archive/spanner-osdi2012.pdf).
+Similar to TrueTime API` from Google's [Spanner](http://static.googleusercontent.com/media/research.google.com/en//archive/spanner-osdi2012.pdf), this service is implemented in Placement Driver (PD) in TiKV.
 Every `TS` represents a monotonic increasing timestamp.

 ### Storage